Home

 Sanity

-The Bible is meant to be read and interpreted normally, just like you would read any other book.
+The truth is that the Bible is meant to be read and interpreted normally, just like you would read any other book.
 It means what it says, and doesn't mean what it doesn't say - how hard is that?
 When read normally, the Bible is both meaningful and self-consistent - communicating the truths of God to mankind!

-BibleSanity.org
+Purpose of BibleSanity.org

 My Pupose here is to Demystify and Clarify the Bible using:

 • Careful Hermeneutic Methods - Natural, or "Literal" interpretation of Scripture reveals the original intended meaning of a passage.
 This requires careful attention to context, to the original historic audience, and to various aspects of the original languages.
-Natural interpretation is based on honest observation and methodic investigation!
+Natural interpretation is based on honest observation and methodical investigation!

 • Biblical Chronology and Timelines - Many of the Books of the Bible are not written in strict chronological order, and the Books themselves are not arranged in the Bible in order.
 Also, a great many of them occur at the same time as each other, or overlap.
 A reasonable understanding of biblical chronology is essential to a proper understanding the Scriptures.

 • Conservative Systematic Theology - Scriptures must be tied together for doctrines to be established.
 Scriptural truths echo from the patriarchs, to Moses, to the prophets, to Christ, and to the apostles.
 Many passages are specifically tied to the scope of their immediate context, while other scriptures are universal in nature.
-This web site is especially interested in the theological area of Bibliology - What the Bible says about itself!